 Each army has it own playstyle, with Kruleboyz being the most complex for beginners.
 However, they also have the most recent models, an amazing range and the advantage of having many recent online material for painting, using the army and so on.

 This leaves the question mark on the Big Waaagh!: are they a good faction?
 The main hurdle is the fact that such allegiance needs to balance all different Orruk factions with each other without being too weak or the optimal choice every time.
-Overall, it succeeds, at the time of writing (June 2022) has the same winning rate of Ironjawz, third overall in the Orruk Warclans, comfortably at 48%.
+Overall, it succeeded, with often better results than the other individual factions.
+Yet Orruk Warclans suffer a lot from being the first book of the third edition.

 This mix and match faction is probably the funniest to collect as you can pick units from everywhere and combine them in a non-cohesive bunch.
 However, if you want to succeed, the road is much steeper as you need to carefully consider every single unit advantage and with which other units they would synchronise better.
 Many abilities are keyworded on specific factions, meaning Wardokk dances affect only Bonesplitterz units and Mighty Destroyers can be used only on Ironjawz units.